 After installing Jetpack, you will need to connect the plugin to the WordPress.com account set up in Part Three …

-You can share your posts on Twitter, Facebook, Tumblr, LinkedIn, GooglePlus, and more …
+Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, GooglePlus, LinkedIn, and more …

 After configuring all of the account and plugin settings, your content is ready for distribution.

-(As soon as content is published, it is automatically syndicated online.)
+(As soon as content is published, it is automatically shared online.)

 CommentLuv